Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 An example implementation of the `main_hook.elf` can be found [here](https://github.com/wiiu-env/payload_loader).

 # Backwards compatiblity
-The`payload.elf` is an abtract payload and can be used for anything.
+The`payload.elf` is an abstract payload and can be used for anything.
 In order to have backwards compatiblity to the old existing homebrew environment, I ported the homebrew launcher installer as a `payload.elf`, which can be found [here](https://github.com/wiiu-env/homebrew_launcher_installer).
 With this it's possible to have the stable browser exploit with abstract payload loading, but still using the old environment until the new one is finished.